 Our Vision Helping the less fortunate veterans in North Alabama re-establish ties and re-integrate back into the community.

-Our Intent To host a world-class, low-key and purpose driven three day event to provide outreach, information, and a variety of social services for this area's homeless veterans.
-Our ultimate intent and goal is to give veterans in need the tools to rejoin their community as productive, responsible citizens.
+Our Mission Stand Down Together Huntsville assists Veterans so that they can once again be self-sustaining and better connected to the community.
+Our Intent Our ultimate intent and goal is to give veterans in need the tools to rejoin their community as productive, responsible citizens.
 Our true success comes when a veteran in need moves on to a renewed life within the community.

 Volunteer Whether you are a church organization, a local business, or an individual citizen of our great community, we would be honored to have you join us in this noble effort.

-The members of “Operation Stand Down Huntsville" want to continue what had begun in San Diego during the spring of 1988.
+The members of “ Stand Down Together Huntsville" want to continue what had begun in San Diego during the spring of 1988.
 It is estimated that more than 100,000 homeless veterans have received assistance at Stand Downs.
 It will give our homeless veterans some time to rest and recover from the day to day living on the streets, alleys, under bridges, in cars or where ever they can find shelter.
 We can do this by providing a secure area where they will feel safe, if only for a little while.
 If we can save one life, it will be worth it.
 If we can get one veteran off drugs, and back to work it will be worth it.
 Veterans will be informed of community, federal and state services.

-Closed Saturday, Sunday, during inclement weather, and Holidays.
+Closed during inclement weather, and Holidays.